Burt Reynolds: Career decline

 For director Blake Edwards, Reynolds starred in The Man Who Loved Women (1983), a remake in English of François Truffaut's 1977 film L'Homme qui aimait les femmes, but it also failed.
-In an interview at about this time, he said:

-Getting to the top has turned out to be a hell of a lot more fun than staying there.
+In an interview at about this time, he said: "Getting to the top has turned out to be a hell of a lot more fun than staying there.
 I've got Tom Selleck crawling up my back.
 I'm in my late 40s.
 I realize I have four or five more years where I can play certain kinds of parts and get away with it.
 That's why I'm leaning more and more toward directing and producing.
 I don't want to be stumbling around town doing Gabby Hayes parts a few years from now.
 I'd like to pick and choose and maybe go work for a perfume factory like Mr. Cary Grant, and look wonderful with everybody saying, 'Gee, I wish he hadn't retired'.

 Cannonball Run II (1984), directed by Needham, brought in some money, but only half of the original.
-City Heat (1984), which teamed Reynolds and Clint Eastwood, was mildly popular, but was considered a major critical and box-office disappointment.
-Reynolds was injured badly during filming when he was hit in the jaw with a real chair instead of a breakaway prop, causing him excruciating chronic pain, as well as a sharp weight loss that resulted in rumors circulating for years that he had AIDS.
+City Heat (1984), which teamed Reynolds with Clint Eastwood, was mildly popular, but was considered a major critical and box-office disappointment.
+Reynolds was injured badly during filming when he was hit in the jaw with a real chair instead of a breakaway prop, causing him excruciating and chronic pain, as well as a sharp weight loss that resulted in rumors circulating for years that he had AIDS.